usnistgov/SpectrumBrowser/README.md

 <h3> Dependencies </h3>

+This project is based heavily on Python, Mongodb and GWT.

 Download and install the following tools and dependencies.
 Set up your PATH and PYTHONPATH as needed.
 (Ask mranga@nist.gov for installation help as needed):